darvil82/DarviL82/README.md

 Exactly, you guessed it.
 I'm a **massive nerd** indeed.

-I also enjoy creating maps on the Source engine I guess.

 <br>

 Alright great, but now look at these images, don't they look cool on a GitHub profile?
 People seem to like them.